last updated 19 Jan 2026

 Life Expectancy 2023 | 82 | 77 |

 - 2023 - The US spent $72 billion on foreign aid.
-This spending covers a range of programs, USAID, including, global health initiatives, disaster relief, and military support.
+This spending covers a range of programs including, USAID, and other health initiatives for disaster relief, and military support.

 Immigrant Deportation.
 As of December 2025, the U.S. Department of Homeland Security (DHS) reported that more than 605,000 immigrants had been deported.